Mikezpo/Mikezpo/README.md

 🤝  I'm open to collaborating on Front End Development projects

 ⚡  I'm a Photography enthusiast.
-I have 7 years of experience as a Critical Care Nurse in the UK, mostly in a fast-paced University Teaching Hospital in Central London.
+I have 7 years of professional experience as a Critical Care Nurse in the UK, mostly in a fast-paced University Teaching Hospital in Central London.

 ✉️ You can contact me at jose.mp.oliv@gmail.com